Ulfzerk/logseq_notes/pages/NLP - Natural Language Processing.md

 - What is NLP? #card
-	- NLP is a field of linguistics and machine learning focused on understanding everything related to hu
+	- NLP is a field of linguistics and machine learning focused on understanding everything related to human language.
+The aim of NLP tasks is not only to understand single words individually, but to be able to understand the context of those words.
+- NLP Tasks #card
+	- **Classifying whole sentences**
+		- Getting the sentiment of a review
+		- Detecting if an email is spam,
+		- determining if sentence is grammatically correct or whether two sentences are logically related or not
+	- **Classifying each word in a sentence